OkhammahkO/airhealth_for_hacs_ha/README.md

 4. Save your API key and SAL code (securely) - you'll need them during the integration setup.

 ### Add Integration using [HACS](https://www.hacs.xyz/)
+Note: if any step doesn't work, try a Home Assistant restart and try again.

 1. Open HACS in your Home Assistant instance
 2. Click on "Integrations"